grupo-avispa/semantic_navigation/semantic_navigation_rviz_plugin/README.md

 For the Semantic Annotation Tool:

 * Open the plugin in Rviz by clicking "+" in the tool panel and select "Semantic Annotation".
+* In the Displays panel, add a display of jsk_rviz_plugins/PolygonArray type and make sure the name of the topic is "/rois_viz".
-* In the Displays panel, make sure you have the topic "/rois_viz" of type PolygonArray and "/rois_names_viz" of type MarkerArray.
+* In the Displays panel, add a display of rviz/MarkerArray type and make sure the name of the topic is "/rois_names_viz".
-* In the Tool properties panel, change the inflation radius, write the ROIs names splitted by a comma (,) and the YAML configuration filename.
-It will store in semantic_goals_generator package.
+* In the Tool properties panel, you can change the inflation radius, write the ROIs names splitted by a comma (,) and the YAML configuration filename.
+It will store in the config folder of semantic_goals_generator package.
 * Clic with the left button on the map to add new points to a polygon.
 * Clic with the right button to start a new polygon.
 * Clic with the middle button to erase all polygons, save them and start over.